drproteus/endos/README.md

 # EndOS

-For when you need a comfortable Linux system to develop on, when all else fails (or is broken, and probably your fault too).
+For when you need a comfortable Linux system to develop on, when all else fails.

 I've always wanted to put together a live Linux distro since trying out Knoppix back in 2009.
 Thanks to Arch linux and archiso, it is now a reality.